AshwanthSai/AshwanthSai/README.md

 ### Hi there 👋

+I am a recent, computer science graduate from Macquarie University.
+I have experience in web development, data analytics.
+Presently revisiting fundamentals for interviews.

 <!--
 **AshwanthSai/AshwanthSai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.